 Ohio’s Innovation Districts bring together three synergistic constituents:

-- Medical and research facilities: These facilities will become incubators to generating intellectual property.
-They will also drive patent production and creation of spin-off start-ups.
+- Medical and research facilities: These facilities will become incubators for generating intellectual property.
+They will also drive patent production and the creation of spin-off startups.

 - Academic institutions: Will focus on STEM programs and degrees that create an ongoing, large pipeline of qualified, desirable STEM talent.